guyroutledge/atozcss/_posts/2014-07-01-media-queries.md

 For example, we might want to remove the header and footer when printing a web page.

-Using the query `print` will apply the contents of the at-rule to the `print` media type.
+Using the query `print` will restrict the styles of the at-rule to the `print` media type.

 {% highlight css %}